 I make my samosas in 2 batches of 6, because as you can see from the photographs above, 6 turkey filo pastry samosas are as much as my baking tray will hold.

-These turkey filo pastry samosas are filled with a delicious lightly spiced turkey mince, then baked rather than deep fried, making them a great quick healthy meal!
+These turkey filo pastry samosas are nearly a third of the calories of those you might find in a restaurant.
+They’re filled with a delicious lightly spiced turkey mince, then baked rather than deep fried!

 - 1 onion finely chopped

 - 2 cloves garlic crushed

 - 500 g lean turkey mince

 - ½ teaspoon ground ginger

 - ½ teaspoon mild chilli powder

 - Spray a little oil onto an oven tray and rub all over with your fingers to very lightly grease it

 - Heat the vegetable oil in a medium sized pan over a medium heat